rahulcharvekar/shared-lib/SharedLibIntegrationGuide.md

     strict-host-key-checking: true

   security:
-    enabled: true  # Enable JWT-based security
+    enabled: true  # Enable JWT-based security filter chain
     permitted-paths:
       - /actuator/**
       - /v3/api-docs/**
       - /swagger-ui/**
       - /your/public/endpoints/**

+  file-upload:
+    enabled: true
+    base-dir: /data/uploads

+app:
+  jwt:
+    secret: ${JWT_SECRET}         # 32+ byte hex/base64 string
+    issuer: payment-flow-api
+    audience: payment-flow-clients
 ```

-- **Action:** Customize values; use environment variables for secrets.
+- **Action:** Customize only the sections you intend to use.
+Secrets should come from environment variables or an external vault.
-- **Impact:** Minimal; only add properties for needed features.
-Disabled by default.
+- **Impact:** No application code needed; features remain dormant until enabled.

 ## Step 3: Enable Features in Code (If Required)
-Most features auto-activate via properties, but some need annotations or injections.
+Auto-configuration covers bean creation.
+You only need to touch code when you want to consume a service or add annotations.

 ### For Audit Logging
 - **Requirement:** DataSource bean (e.g., from `spring-boot-starter-data-jpa`).